sotch-pr35mac/clinc-business-logic-server-template-python/README.md

 # Adding your own business logic

-To add your own business logic to this server, simple add to `/my_project/my_app/views.py`.
+To add your own business logic to this server, simply add to `/my_project/my_app/views.py`.

 `/my_project/my_app/views.py` is an example view.
 Only `views.py` is used by the business logic server.